trussworks/Engineering-Playbook/infrasec/aws/vpcs.md

 ### Gateways

+Use an Internet Gateway for public subnets.
+These allow traffic in and out of the VPC to the public internet.
-For all public subnets in a VPC, use a singlle internet gateway for default routes.
+For all public subnets in a VPC, use a single internet gateway for default routes.

+Use a NAT Gateway for private subnetes.
-This means they can route to the public internet.
+These only allow traffic out of the VPC to the public internet.

-For each private subnet, create a NAT gateway with an EIP.
+For each private subnet, create a NAT gateway.
+Based on Terraform documentation, a NAT gateway will be provisioned with an EIP.
-You do not need a NAT instance.
+Note, you do not need a NAT instance.

 ### VPC endpoints